The Importance of Big Data & Reporting for Fleet Operations

 - Engine hours to develop accurate maintenance and repair schedules, and reduce potential vehicle downtime.

-If you have not yet delved into a telematics reporting tool for your fleet, then you are potentially missing out on opportunities to improve your fleet operations and keep up with competitors.
+If you have not yet delved into a fleet reporting tool for telematics big data analytics, then you are potentially missing out on opportunities to improve fleet efficiency and keep up with competitors.
 We reiterate that data is only useful when it is applied so don’t let it go to waste.

 1. Telematics survey: Uses, challenges and opportunities.
 [PDF file].
 FleetAnswers.
 Retrieved from http://fleetanswers.com/sites/default/files/Telematics%20Survey%20Report%20%28Part%20ONE%29%20%28Final%29_0.pdf